 1. Set realistic goals

 How much is enough?
 That depends on your lifestyle and expenses, potential medical bills and the kind of support you’ll have from, say, a pension plan and Social Security.
 But, as you review your savings goals, be careful not to set the bar too low.
-Thirty-nine percent of current retirees say they underestimated their spending, and expenses increased in retirement rather than going down, according to Fidelity Research.
-To find the amount you want to have set aside, read “5 steps for figuring out your ‘big number’.”
+According to Fidelity Investments, investing professionals recommend that you reach retirement with savings of at least 10 times your last full year’s worth of income from work.
+But nearly three-quarters of Americans underestimate that need, a Fidelity survey found.

-“People typically don’t downsize,” says Harold Evensky, a Certified Financial Planner in Coral Gables, Fla.
+“People typically don’t downsize,” says Harold Evensky, a Certified Financial Planner professional in Coral Gables, Florida.
 “It’s not uncommon for them to spend more in retirement than less.”

 2. Call in the experts

-With that in mind, it may be a good idea to seek a little professional guidance to ensure you’re setting realistic goals.
-When asked in a recent poll by Employee Benefits Research Institute what was the most helpful thing they did to save, most respondents said it was hiring a financial adviser.
+It may be a good idea to seek a little professional guidance to ensure you’re setting realistic goals.
+When the Employee Benefits Research Institute asked people in a survey what was the most helpful thing they did to save, most said it was hiring a financial adviser.

 Instead, Ringston hired an independent investment adviser to do the job.
 “He’s done exceptionally well and I believe he’s trustworthy.
 If I had to do it over again, I would have tried to find someone in my 40s.”